morrisfranken/argparse/Readme.md

 ```
 You may notice the `Welcome to Argparse` message, this message was created by overwriting the `welcome` function (see `examples/argparse_example.cpp`)

 In case it fails to parse the input string, it will display an error and exit.
-E.g. here we'll set `k` to be `notanumber`
+E.g. here we'll set `k` to be `notanumber`:
 ```
 $ ./argparse_test src dst -k notanumber
 Invalid argument, could not convert "notanumber" for -k (An implicit int parameter)
 ```

 # Installing
-Since it is a header-only library, you can simply copy the `include/argparse.hpp` file in to your own project.
+Since it is a header-only library, you can simply copy the `include/argparse.hpp` file into your own project.

-Alternatively, you can build&install it using the following commands
+Alternatively, you can build&install it using the following commands:
 ```
 mkdir build && cd build
 cmake ..